Types of Coffee Roasts Explained: Light, Medium, & Dark Roast Profiles

 If you’re feeling pretty thirsty for a cup of coffee right about now, you’re not alone.
 The good news though is that now you know what roast might just be the one for you.
 If you enjoy bright, fruity, or floral flavors with higher acidity, go for the light roasts.
 For a more balanced cup with a medium body and mild acidity, pick that happy medium roast.
 Or, if you’re feeling a little edgier, try a medium-dark roast for richer, fuller flavor with a hint of bitterness.
 Or maybe you’re team dark roast now—wanting a strong, intense flavor with a robust, smoky finish.

 If you’re making your own cup at home, don’t forget how you brew.
 Lighter roasts love a good pour-over or drip setup, where their subtle flavors can really strut their stuff.
 Darker roasts are great for espresso or French press, where their bold, full-bodied personality can truly shine.
-Experiment with different roasts, mix up your brewing methods, and get ready to discover the perfect match for your palate.
+Experiment with different roasts, mix up different coffee brewing methods, and get ready to discover the perfect match for your palate.

 Enjoy Your Coffee With the Ultimate Coffee Mug